genomicsclass/book/pages/import_NGS.md

 ## 1  chr4     1 1351857 1351857 untreated1_chr4.bam  204355    15326625
 ```

 We can pull out all the information with `scanBam`.
 Here, we specify a new `BamFile`, and use the `yieldSize` argument.
 This limits the number of reads which will be extracted to 5 at a time.
 Each time we call `scanBam` we will get 5 more reads, until there are no reads left.
+If we do not specify `yieldSize` we get all the reads at once. `yieldSize` is useful mainly for two reasons: (1) for limiting the number of reads at a time, for example, 1 or 2 million reads at a time, to keep within the memory limits of a given machine, say in the 5 GB range (2) or, for debugging, working through small examples while writing software.

 ```r
 reads <- scanBam(BamFile(filename, yieldSize=5))
 ```

+## Examining the output of scanBam

 `reads` is a list of lists.
 The outer list indexes over the ranges in the `which` command.
 Since we didn't specify `which`, here it is a list of length 1.
 The inner list contains different pieces of information from the BAM file.
 Since we didn't specify `what` we get everything.
 See `?scanBam` for the possible kinds of information to specify for `what`.